lokimx88/reGodot/README.md

 # reGodot
 another port of godot

-this project is only for those who are funs of C/C++
+this project is only for those who are funs of C/C++ <br>
+Only Source codes are avaiable

 features:
 1. base on 3.4.3-stable